Last updated December 30, 2022

 Once you have registered with Betterment, you can access your profile, review the information that is stored, and revise that information.
 If you have any problems, you may also contact us at email@example.com.
 Due to US regulatory requirements, we do not delete residual copies of outdated information and must preserve all customer data for a minimum of three years.

-We may share anonymized information that is summarized or derived from information you provide to us.
+We may share anonymized information that is summarized or derived from information you provide to us with third parties.
 Anonymous information is information that does not include any personally identifiable information.
-From time to time, Betterment performs analysis on investing related topics using anonymized and/or summarized insights from customers.
+From time to time, Betterment performs analysis on investing-related topics using anonymized and/or summarized insights from customers.
 Such research reports, blog posts or findings may be shared with external publishers or published by us on financial topics of interest.

 Other Important Information

 If you are a former customer, these policies also apply to you; we treat your information with the same care as we do information about current customers.
 We preserve former customer data in order to comply with regulatory obligations.